CHOOSING THE RIGHT PUREBRED

 "Group" that are related in type and function.

-Next step is to go to the standards and descriptions section and determine
+Next step is to go to the Breed Standard descriptions and determine

 which breeds are the size to fit into your living space.
 If you live in a